petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

 ## Changes to Docker Image Definitions

-Docker images for your services in version 4.x of DXP Cloud are no longer defined in the project's `gradle.properties` file.
+Docker images for your services in version 4.x of Liferay Cloud are no longer defined in the project's `gradle.properties` file.
 They are now defined in the `LCP.json` file for each service.

-Upgrading to DXP Cloud Stack version 4 changes every service's Docker image version from `3.x.x` to `4.x.x`.
-These image changes are in addition to organizational changes to how DXP Cloud projects are structured and function.
+Upgrading to Liferay Cloud Stack version 4 changes every service's Docker image version from `3.x.x` to `4.x.x`.
+These image changes are in addition to organizational changes to how Liferay Cloud projects are structured and function.

 ## Project Organization Changes